AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   may be able to provide some useful advice.
 Known links: `CS
   <cs-it_>`_, `NBE <nbe-it_>`_, `PHYS <phys-it_>`_.
 * **Science-IT**: Overlaps with SCI department IT groups.
 They run the Triton cluster and support scientific computing.
-The main target audience is the departments which fund them, but their resources are for anyone in the university.
+Their services may be used throughout the entire university, but support is organized from the departments which fund them.
   The core Science-IT departments are CS, NBE, and PHYS.
 Science-IT runs a weekly :doc:`SciComp garage
   <../news/garage>`, where we provide hands on support for anything